 Clinical Supervision is provided to professionals who are working towards professional licensure.
 Supervisees are license eligible or currently hold an APC license in the state of Georgia.
 All supervision provided by Certified Professional Counselor Supervisor (CPCS) and Approved Clinical Supervisor (ACS).

-Certified Professional Counselor Supervisor (CPCS) and Approved Clinical Supervisor (ACS) located in Smyrna Georgia just outside of Atlanta.
+Certified Professional Counselor Supervisor (CPCS) and Approved Clinical Supervisor (ACS) providing LPC Supervision in Smyrna Georgia just outside of Atlanta.
 Convenient to Cobb, Fulton, DeKalb, Gwinnett, and Douglas Counties.

 2 - hour supervision group available on the 2nd and 4th Saturdays of each month.
 Each group holds a maximum of 6 members.
 Consistent attendance is required.